skbly7/django-cas2/README.md

 	proxy granting ticket support.
 The URL must also be registered in urls.py and handled by the django_cas.views.proxy_callback, e.g:
     `(r'^accounts/login/casProxyCallback$', 'django_cas.views.proxy_callback')`
+    See [Proxy CAS Authentication](PROXY_AUTHENTICATION.md) for more information and trouble shooting hints.

 `CAS_LOGOUT_REQUEST_ALLOWED: ()`
 	TODO: DROP THIS AND ONLY ALLOW SERVER IN CAS_SERVER_URL TO LOGOUT, OR REMOVE COMPLETELY.